Learning Weakly Convex Sets in Metric Spaces: Weak Convexity in Metric Spaces

 \section{Weak Convexity in Metric Spaces}

-In this section we relax the notion of convexity defined for Euclidean spaces to \textit{weak convexity} in \textit{metric spaces} and discuss some basic formal properties of weakly convex sets.
-The main result of this section is formulated in Thm.~\ref{thm:weak-convex-decomposition}.
-It states that weakly convex sets have a \textit{unique} decomposition into a set of weakly convex ``connected'' blocks that have a pairwise minimum distance from each other.
-To define weak convexity, recall that a subset $A \subseteq \Rd$ is \emph{convex} if
+In this section, we introduce the notion of \emph{weak convexity} in metric spaces and establish some basic formal properties of weakly convex sets that will be utilized in the subsequent sections.
+By the most common definition, a set $A \subseteq \Rd$ is \emph{convex}~\citep{Menger1928} if

-for all $x,y \in A$ and for all $z \in \Rd$, where $\dist_2$ is the Eucludian distance.
-Our notion of weak convexity in metric spaces incorporates a relaxation of (\ref{eq:triangleeq}) that is motivated by the fact that convex sets defined by (\ref{eq:triangleeq}) are always ``contiguous'' and cannot therefore capture well-separated regions of the domain.
-We address this problem by adapting the idea of \textit{$k$-convexity} over Hamming metric spaces~\cite{Ekin2000} to \textit{arbitrary} ones.
-Analogously to \cite{Ekin2000}, we do not require (\ref{eq:triangleeq}) to hold for all points $x$ and $y$, but only for such pairs which have a distance of at most a user-specified threshold.
-In other words, while ordinary convexity is based on a \textit{global} condition resulting in a single ``contiguous'' region, our notion of weak convexity relies on a \textit{local} one, resulting in potentially several isolated regions, where the spread of locality is controlled by the above mentioned user-specified threshold.
-This consideration yields the following formal definition of \textit{weakly convex} sets in \textit{metric spaces}: \begin{definition} Let $(X,\dist)$ be a metric space and $\theta \geq 0$.
-A set $A \subseteq X$ is \emph{$\theta$-convex} (or simply, \textit{weakly convex}) if for all $x,y \in A$ and $z \in X$ it holds that $z \in A$ whenever $\dist(x, y) \leq \theta$ and $z \in \ti(x,y)$, where
+for all $x,y \in A$ and $z \in \Rd$.
+Our notion of weak convexity generalizes (\ref{eq:triangleeq}).
+It is motivated by the fact that convex sets defined by (\ref{eq:triangleeq}) are always ``contiguous'' and cannot therefore capture well-separated regions of the domain that are ``locally'' convex.\footnote{The notion of local convexity in this paper is different from the one used in topology.} We address this problem by \emph{adapting} the idea of $k$-convexity over Hamming metric spaces~\citep{Ekin1999} or that of $g_k$-convexity over graphs equipped with the geodesic distance~\citep{Farber1986}\footnote{The notion of $g_k$-convexity~\citep{Farber1986} in graph theory has been used to study different graph classes for which global convexity can be characterized by weak (or local) geodesic convexity \citep[see, e.g.,][]{Chalopin2022,Chepoi1989,Chepoi2007,Chepoi2020}.} to \emph{arbitrary} finite and complete infinite metric spaces.
+In particular, analogously to \citet{Ekin1999} and \citet{Farber1986}, we do \emph{not} require (\ref{eq:triangleeq}) to hold for all points $x$ and $y$, but only for such pairs which have a distance at most a user-specified threshold.
+In other words, while convexity is based on a \emph{global} condition resulting in a single ``contiguous'' region, our notion of weak convexity relies on a \emph{local} one, resulting in potentially several isolated regions, where the spread of locality is controlled by the above mentioned threshold.
+We will be interested in weakly convex hulls of finite sets.
+Since the convex hull of any bounded and closed, in particular, any finite subset of $\Rd$ is closed, we require weakly convex sets to be closed.
+These considerations yield the following formal definition of \emph{weak convexity}: \begin{definition} Let $(X,D)$ be a complete metric space.
+A set $A \subseteq X$ is \emph{$\theta$-convex} (or simply, \emph{weakly convex}) for some $\theta \in \R_{\geq 0}$ if $A$ is closed (i.e., $\cl(A) = A$) and for all $x,y \in A$ and $z \in X$ it holds that $z \in A$ whenever $\dist(x, y) \leq \theta$ and $z \in \ti(x,y)$, where